Christiane Vulpius: Biography

 In October 1806, Napoleon's victory at the Battle of Jena and Auerstedt hit Weimar hard.
 When the city was looted by French soldiers, the Frauenplan House was threatened.
 Vulpius courageously opposed the invading soldiers and was able to stop the looting until Goethe received official protection from the French commander.
 A few days later, on 19 October 1806, Goethe and Vulpius were finally married, in the sacristy of the Jakobskirche.

 Even after her marriage, Vulpius was only reluctantly accepted by Weimar society as "secretary to Goethe."
 Attempting to break the ice, Goethe asked the wealthy widow Johanna Schopenhauer (mother of the philosopher Arthur Schopenhauer) to offer an official invitation to tea.
 She did so with the remark: "If Goethe gives her his name, I suppose we can give her a cup of tea."

 Vulpius's letters to her husband reveal her common sense as well as certain gaps in her education.
 Joyful, practical and energetic, she took care of the extensive household: she handled, for example, all estate matters after the death of Goethe's mother, Catharina Elisabeth Goethe, in Frankfurt am Main.
 She enjoyed attending social gatherings, dances and theater in Weimar as well as other locations, including Bad Lauchstädt, where the Weimar theater company performed throughout the summer.
 Vulpius had a keen sense of aesthetics, and Goethe at times relied on her advice.
 He stated that he could not and would not continue the theater business in Bad Lauchstädt without her.
-The Weimar court sculptor Carl Gottlieb Weisser made a bust of Vulpius during 1811–1812; a bronze copy was placed the garden pavilion of Bad Lauchstädt, designed specially to display it.
+The Weimar court sculptor Carl Gottlieb Weisser made a bust of Vulpius during 1811–1812; a bronze copy was placed in the garden pavilion of Bad Lauchstädt, designed specially to display it.

 With advancing age, Vulpius's health declined.
 Like her husband and their son August, she likely consumed too much alcohol.
 In 1815, she suffered a stroke.
 The following year, she developed kidney failure, accompanied by acute pain.
 After a week of suffering, she died on 6 June 1816, at the age of 51.
 Goethe did not speak at her funeral, which took place in the Jacobsfriedhof in Weimar.
 Friedrich Schiller's wife Charlotte von Lengefeld wrote of Goethe after Vulpius's death, "The poor man wept bitterly.
 It grieves me that he should shed tears over such things."
 Her grave, lost for decades, was rediscovered in 1888 and marked with a proper gravestone, on which Goethe's farewell verses were inscribed: "You seek, o sun, in vain, / To shine through the dark clouds! / The whole gain of my life / Is to cry for her loss."